 After our conversation, we just ended it.
 I did not open my laptop for nearly a month and I also avoided my mobile phone to be connected to the internet for fear that I will be tempted to initiate contact again with Eric.
 My best friend was with me the whole time.
 She guided and helped me go back to being a loving wife to John.

 I have not told my whole story to John.
 I don’t know if I can.
 But what I know right now is that I am more learned and able to handle feelings of insecurity when it comes to my marriage.
 John is still working like a horse, but I cannot complain about it.
-We are expecting our twins this coming fall and I can say that the experience was an eye-opener for me.
+We expect our twins this coming fall, and the experience was eye-opening for me.